 top of page

-How Are Google AI and ChatGPT Changing Search Behaviour in 2025?
+How Are Google AI and ChatGPT Changing Search Behaviour?(Updated July 2026)

 Split-screen comparison of Google search and ChatGPT.
 Left side shows Google results for “benefits of green tea,” listing bioactive compounds, brain function, fat burning, and cancer risk reduction.
 Right side shows ChatGPT answering “what is green tea good for?” with detailed benefits including antioxidants, L-theanine, and metabolic improvements.
 Title text above reads “How Are Google AI and ChatGPT Changing Search Behaviour.”